epfml/getting-started/README.md

 If you have any questions about the cluster or the setup, please reach out to any of your colleagues.

-For specific problems and errors you think yout should not be getting, open a ticket to `support-icit@epfl.ch` (for IC cluster) or `supportrcp@epfl.ch` (for RCP cluster).
+For specific problems and errors you think you should not be getting, open a ticket to `support-icit@epfl.ch` (for IC cluster) or `supportrcp@epfl.ch` (for RCP cluster).

 ## Minimal basic setup
 The step-by-step instructions for first time users to quickly get a notebook running.
 Make sure you are on the EPFL wifi or connected to the VPN.